popskraft/nutcracker/content/hand-cleaner.md

     alt: "Nutcracker Pro Hand Cleaner variants"

 benefitsBlocks:
-  - title: "Effective for Car Professionals"
+  - title: "Effective for Service Professionals"
     text: "Nutcracker hand cleaner for mechanics are specially formulated for car environments.
 Its formula takes on the toughest automotive grime, making it perfect for mechanics and dealership workshops."
   - title: "Skin-Conditioning Formula"
     text: "Nutcracker's cleaner emollient-rich formula conditions hands so they remain healthy and moisturized even with frequent use.
 It's perfect for those mechanics who have to wash their hands all day."